shipsaas/dev-flag/README.md

 Welcome to DevFlag!

 ### Solutions
-DevFlag aka Feature Flag will help you to achieve that.
+DevFlag will help you to achieve that.
 Not only the tool, but also require a bit of your critical thinking.

 Before starting development, you need to ensure: